 At the games's heart lie mythic contradictions: a pastoral game, born in crowded cities; an exhilarating democratic sport that tolerates cheating and has excluded as many as it has included; a profoundly conservative game that sometimes manages to be years ahead of its time.

-It is an American odyssey that links sons and daughters to father and grandfathers.
+It is an American odyssey that links sons and daughters to fathers and grandfathers.
 And it reflects a host of age-old American tensions: between workers and owners, scandal and reform, the individual and the collective.

 It is a haunted game, where each player is measured by the ghosts of those who have gone before.
 Most of all, it is about time and timelessness, speed and grace, failure and loss, imperishable hope, and coming home."